 There’s nothing more frustrating than bringing home a lovely cut of meat, sitting down at the table, lifting a forkful to your mouth and feeling disappointed because your steak is overcooked, undercooked, chewy or bland.
 But this can be avoided!
 From choosing the right pan and correct cut to seasoning, cooking temperatures and slicing, every step is important.
 There are certain simple measures you should take every time to ensure every steak you cook is perfectly delicious.

-It’s incredibly important to preheat cast iron — to get the best sear possible; your pan should be smoking hot.
+It’s incredibly important to preheat cast iron — to get the best sear possible; your pan should be smoking hot before you have added any oil.

 The four most expensive cuts of steak are rib-eye, New York strip, tenderloin and porterhouse.
 These are the steaks you find most often on restaurant menus and certainly in steakhouses across the country.
 That’s not to say you cannot grill a more inexpensive cut to perfection.